 Numerous studies have shown that the length of time from injury to diagnosis is an important determinant of outcome.
 Cases diagnosed more than 24 hours after injury are associated with increased mortality.1,2 The length of time from injury to diagnosis is proportional to the degree of mediastinal or abdominal contamination, the severity of inflammation and tissue edema, and ultimately, the need for esophageal diversion.
 Rather than focusing on absolute lengths of time, however, when formulating a plan for treatment, it is better to evaluate the patient as a whole, considering the extent of injury, the overall physiologic status of the patient, the quality of the tissues on exploration, and the underlying esophageal pathophysiologic process.
 Otherwise healthy patients who sustain iatrogenic perforation to the intrathoracic or intra-abdominal esophagus and are diagnosed immediately are ideal candidates for primary repair with drainage.
 Elderly, malnourished, septic patients on vasopressors who go undiagnosed for several days after perforation and on exploration are found to have “woody,” edematous, and inflamed tissues remain poor candidates for primary repair and are best served by diversion and drainage procedures.

-Primary esophageal resection for perforation has been touted by some to produce superior mortality results to primary repair ...
+Primary esophageal resection for perforation has been touted by some to produce superior mortality results ...